-THOSE embroiled in legal action will now have to make all efforts to resolve disputes before heading to court, thanks to legislation introduced today.
+THOSE embroiled in legal action will now have to make all efforts to resolve disputes before heading to court, thanks to new workplace law introduced today.

 Attorney-General, Robert McClelland, has introduced legislation requiring people to take genuine steps to resolve their legal disputes before going to court in a bid to improve access to justice.